 In a sparse ruler, distances can be repeated but none can be missing.

 In a difference set, modular distances cannot be missing or repeated.

 For a minimal sparse ruler of length with marks, let the excess be .
-Up to length 460 the excess is always 0 or 1.
+The excess is always 0 or 1.

 The "show ruler" box is a toggle for "show grid" of excess to length 2103.[less]

 Snapshot 1: a simple case with extra marks at 1, 2 and 4 on a ruler of length 7; all the lengths from 1 to 7 can be measured as , , , , , and .